-Existing Winery characteristics: The winery in 2013 processed 350,148 gallons of wine; has a total of 59,800 square feet of winery structures; employs 22 full-time employees and four part-time employees; tours and tastings for an average of 450 weekly visitors and a maximum of 300 visitors per day; and holds 81 annual marketing events with an average attendance of 5 persons, and a maximum attendance of 390 persons.
+Existing Winery characteristics: The winery in 2013 processed 350,148 gallons of wine; has a total of 59,800 square feet of winery structures; employe 22 full-time employees and four part-time employees; tours and tastings for an average of 50 visitors per day; and holds 81 annual marketing events with an average attendance of 5 persons, and a maximum attendance of 390 persons.

-10. Project Description: Approval to modify the previous project approvals (Use Permit #U-157879, Use Permit #U-28889, Use Permit #U-89-33, and Use Permit #96075-MOD) for an existing Winery to allow an increase production from 300,000 gallons per year up to 429,000 gallons per year, and a request for on premise consumption of wines produced on site within the outdoor patio in accordance with AB 2004.
-No expansion or increase in floor area, visitation, and number of employees, parking spaces, visitation or marketing is proposed.
+Project Description: Approval to modify the previous project approvals (Use Permit #U-157879, Use Permit #U-28889, Use Permit #U-89-33, and Use Permit #96075-MOD) for an existing Winery to allow an increase production from 300,000 gallons per year up to 429,000 gallons per year.
+No expansion or increase in floor area, visitation, number of employees, parking spaces, visitation or marketing is proposed.
 No change is requested to Use Permit #03205-UP as additional production can be accommodated within the existing combined wastewater treatment system.
 The winery buildings can accommodate the increase in production through use of gondolas in place of marco bins and longer work days.
 The five (5) outdoor wine storage tanks approved in 1995 are sufficient to accommodate the increased wine production.
 As such, no change to floor plan or increase in building size is needed to accommodate the increased production.
 The increase in production can be accommodated from the Winery's existing vineyards throughout Napa County.
 The Winery was included in the 2010 Winery Audit and all facets of the operation were found to be in compliance with the winery's approved Use Permits.